{{ valid ? 'Valid' : 'Invalid' }} {{ addressType }}

 Step-by-Step Guide:

-Follow these steps to convert and analyse an IPv6 string.
+Follow these steps to validate and normalize an IPv6 address.

-1. Enter an address into the IPv6 address input field.
+1. Paste or type the address into the IPv6 address field.

-2. Observe the Valid/Invalid badge in the summary area.
+2. Observe the immediate Valid/Invalid badge in the summary.

 FAQ: